hcengineering/huly-examples/example-1/README.md

 ```

 ### Removing an issue
 To remove (delete) an issue, find the issue by one of its known attributes and use the `removeDoc` method to remove it.

-In this example, the issue with the title "Removed assignee" is removed:
+In this example, the issue with the title "Removed assignee" is removed.

 ```ts
 const issueToRemove = await client.findOne(tracker.class.Issue, { title: 'Removed assignee' })